Charles M. Goodman: Personal life

+Goodman was born as Charles Morton Goldman in New York City.
+Historian Elizabeth Jo Lampl identifies his parents as "Polish immigrants Harris Goldman and Jennie Blomsten," and notes that "Goodman's transcript from the Armour Institute of Technology records that he entered that program as Charles M. Goldman, but changed his name in 1934 to Charles M. Goodman."

 He attended the University of Illinois from 1925 to 1928.
 At the Armour Institute, he was awarded the Dankmar Adler Prize as an outstanding freshman, and the Hutchinson medal as the leading senior in architecture, and a fellowship at Lake Forest foundation.
+(The Lake Forest Foundation award listed him as "Charles M. Goldman.")
 He graduated in 1934 from Amour Institute’s School of Architecture.

 In June 1934, he married Charlotte Kathleen Dodge and they had one daughter together.
-After her passing and 45 years of marriage in 1979, he then married Dorothy Mae Sopchick on October 30, 1980, in Alexandria, Virginia.
+She died in 1979 and he married Dorothy Mae Sopchick on October 30, 1980.

 Projects

 Residential structures

-Beyond his most known works at Hollin Hills and National Airport, his other notable projects included the 1964 Unitarian Church in Arlington, Virginia at 4444 Arlington Blvd.
-His residence, Goodman House, was built in 1954 at 514 Quaker Lane in Alexandria.
+Beyond his most known works at Hollin Hills and National Airport, his other notable projects included the 1964 Unitarian Church in Arlington, Virginia, at 4444 Arlington Blvd.
+His residence, Goodman House, was built in 1954 at 510 Quaker Lane in Alexandria.
 In Reston, he designed a "cluster" of townhouses in the woods above Lake Anne known as Hickory Cluster.

-His 1949-51 development at Silver Spring, Maryland was listed on the National Register of Historic Places (NRHP) in 2004 as the Hammond Wood Historic District.
-His 1951 development at Takoma Park, Maryland was listed on the NRHP in 2004 as the Takoma Avenue Historic District.
-His 1958-61 development at Silver Spring, Maryland was listed on NRHP, and is known as the Rock Creek Woods Historic District.
+His 1949-51 development at Silver Spring, Maryland, was listed on the National Register of Historic Places (NRHP) in 2004 as the Hammond Wood Historic District.
+His 1951 development at Takoma Park, Maryland, was listed on the NRHP in 2004 as the Takoma Avenue Historic District.
+His 1958–1961 development at Silver Spring, Maryland, was listed on NRHP, and is known as the Rock Creek Woods Historic District.
 He also designed 21 twin dwellings in the High Point section of the Virginia Heights Historic District.

 In 1957, Alcoa approached Goodman to design and build 50 Alcoa Care-free Homes; one in each state.
 Due to project difficulties, only 24 were built in 16 states including NRHP-designated properties of Alcoa Care-free Home (Brighton, New York) and one within Hollin Hills Historic District.

-In 1962, Reynolds Aluminum approached the noted architect to develop River Park townhomes along the Southwest Waterfront community of Washington, D.C. and just north of Fort McNair between N and O Streets and Delaware Avenue and 4th Street, SW.
+In 1962, Reynolds Aluminum approached the noted architect to develop River Park townhomes along the Southwest Waterfront community of Washington, D.C., and just north of Fort McNair between N and O Streets and Delaware Avenue and 4th Street, SW.
 Goodman designed the glass and aluminum clad River Park Mutual Homes, which consists of two conjoined high-rise buildings and several clusters of flat and barrel-roof top townhouses.

-In the mid-1960s, Goodman created one of his largest projects, the Houston House Apartments, a 31-story apartment complex in downtown Houston, Texas.
+In the mid-1960s Goodman created one of his largest projects, the Houston House Apartments, a 31-story apartment complex in downtown Houston, Texas.

 Locations receiving National Register of Historic Places (NRHP) designation and time of significance include: